U.S., AT&T at odds over CNN in Time Warner deal

-NEW YORK/WASHINGTON (Reuters) - U.S. antitrust regulators and AT&T Inc (T.N) sparred on Wednesday over whether the wireless carrier would be required to sell Time Warner Inc’s (TWX.N) CNN cable network as a condition of approval of its deal to buy the media company.
+NEW YORK/WASHINGTON (Reuters) - U.S. antitrust regulators and AT&T Inc sparred on Wednesday over whether the wireless carrier would be required to sell Time Warner Inc’s CNN cable network as a condition of approval of its deal to buy the media company.

 The U.S. Department of Justice has demanded significant asset sales in order to approve the $85.4 billion deal, sources told Reuters on Wednesday, and asked AT&T to sell CNN-parent Turner Broadcasting or its DirecTV satellite TV operation in discussions on Monday.